 - In a small mixing bowl, whisk milk and egg well.
 Pour the milk mixture over the flour mixture.
 Mix with a fork just until it becomes wet.

-- Arrange the peach slices on top.
-Bake in the oven for 15 minutes.
+- Spread the batter on the bottom of the prepared pan.
+Arrange the peach slices on top.
+Bake in the preheated oven for 15 minutes.

-- Meanwhile, make the custard cream.
-In a small mixing bowl, combine 1/4 cups of cream with flour and whisk together to get rid of big lumps.
-Add the rest of the cream, sugar, egg, vanilla, and salt. whisk well to mix.
+- To make the custard cream, combine 1/4 cups of cream with flour in a medium mixing bowl, and whisk together to get rid of big lumps.
+Add the rest of the cream, sugar, egg, vanilla, and salt; whisk well to mix.

-- Take the cake out of the oven and pour the cream mixture on top.
-Put the cake back in the oven and reduce the heat to 350˚F. Continue to bake for 35-40 minutes.
+- Take the cake out of oven, and pour the cream mixture on top.
+Put the cake back in the oven, and immediately reduce the heat to 350˚F. Continue to bake the cake for 35-40 minutes.

-- When the cake top is puffed, and the edges are deep golden and starting to separate from the pan, the cake is done.
-Cool in the pan for 15 minutes, then remove it from the pan and let it cool completely.
+- When the cake top is puffed, the edges are deep golden and starting to separate from the pan, the cake is done.
+Cool the cake in the pan for 15 minutes, then remove it from the pan and let it cool completely on a cooling rack.